rainbow954/streamly-spark-examples/streamly-kafka-elasticsearch/README.md

 ### 10. Visualize your data
   - Go to Kibana tab
-  - Create a new index pattern with your index name and @timestamp as time-field name
+  - Create a new index pattern with your index name and created-at as time-field name

 ![streamly-kafka-elasticsearch-kibana-index-pattern][streamly-kafka-elasticsearch-kibana-index-pattern]

-  - Go to discover
+  - Since the data sent by the spark job donot generate @timestamp, kibana won't be able to display them on the discover tab.
+Nevertheless looking at the screenshot below, we can see the data from the bitcoins topic are actually populated to elasticsearch.

 ![streamly-kafka-elasticsearch-kibana-discover][streamly-kafka-elasticsearch-kibana-discover]